glpaparelli/competitive-programming/notes/cp-notes.md

 When a mosquito lands on a position $b$ we check which frog will eat it by simply doing a `frogBST.predecessor(b)` query on the tree.
 It is possible that some mosquito cannot be eaten right away, the uneaten mosquito will be stored in their own BST (`mosquitoBST`), using their landing position as keys.

-**There is no need to sort anything.**
+**Sort the frogs by their position** and force no overlaps with their reach (position + tongue length).

 The algorithm behaves as follows:
-- insert the frogs, by their order, in a BST `frogBST` using their position as key
+- insert the frogs in a BST `frogBST` using their position as key
 - for each mosquito `m` in `mosquitoes`
 	- find the predecessor `f` of `m`  in `frogBST`, **if** `f.position + f.tongue >= m.position`
 		- `f` eats the mosquito `m` and its tongue grows by the size of `m`